How can I join?

 Does everyone have to be involved in everything?

-This way we can all gain as much knowledge in as many areas as possible without having to be involved in everything at once.
+We encourage interested people to join us and share their skills.
+This way we can all benefit in as many areas as possible without having to be involved in everything at once.

-Below you can find a list of all the current working groups.
+Below you can find a list of tasks essential to sustain the space.

 The list is not final and will change according to the work which needs to be done.